Access Keys:

 Inside Matlab

-Once you have started Matlab or on startup, if you need more options that provided above, you can use the Matlab "addpath" or "path" commands.
+Once you have started Matlab or on startup, if you need more options than provided above, you can use the Matlab "addpath" or "path" commands.

 >> addpath /dir1 /dir2 /dir3 % prepends directories to path